Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 6. Change `SourceTexturesScale` to 0.5
 7. `Ctrl+S` to save.
 8. Close the file.

+   **OPTIONAL**
+   Set `EnableAmbientOcclusion` to false as well, this will give the biggest performance boost without actually disabling ENB.
+Make sure to enable game ambient occlusion as said in the previous step [Modifying Game INIs](#Modifying-Game-INIs)

 **Launch your game after these 2 steps to see if performance is satisfactory before continuing.** See [Disabling ENB OPTIONAL](#Disabling-ENB-OPTIONAL)